|What is Early Childhood Care and Education?

 |Entry level education

-Work Environment: Paraprofessional and preschool teachers typically work in public and private schools or early learning environments.
+Work Environment: Teacher assistants typically work in public and private early learning centers.

 Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2016-17 Edition.